rgrishman/ice/docs/iceman.md

 ## Finding entities

-__Finding salient terms__

 The first step in analyzing the corpus is to identify the salient terms -- those which occur more frequently in this corpus than in a 'background corpus'.
-This is done in two steps.
-First you *count words* in the corpus; this produces raw word counts.
-Then you select a background corpus to compare against and *find terms*.
+This is done on the entities panel using the *find terms* button.
 The result will be a list of terms ranked by their relative frequency in the two corpora (those with the highest frequency appearing first).

-You can select to display nouns, names, verbs, or some combination.

-Note that, you can also index entities in this panel.
+Note that you can also index entities in this panel.
 This is necessary for building entity sets.
 Please refer to the next section for more information.

 ![The entity sets panel](ice3.png)